 Location: Ulsoor Lake, Halasuru

 Suggested Read: 25 Best Restaurants In Bangalore

 8. Government Museum

-Built in the year 1886, the museum houses few of the rare collections and represents multiple periods.
+Built in the year 1886, the museum houses a few rare collections and represents multiple periods.
 18 galleries in the museum comprise antique jewellery, Neolithic finds of varied civilizations and many others.
-Serving as one of the most famous places in Bangalore, the museum is a must visit.
+Serving as one of the most famous places to go in Bangalore, the museum is a must-visit.

 Location: Kasturba Road, Ambedkar Veedhi, Sampangi Rama Nagar, Bangalore

 Timings: 9.30 am – 5.00 pm

 Entry Fee: INR 15 (Indians), INR 250 (foreigners)